Charles has long experience fishing, hiking, exploring, and camping in the Northeast.

 A Brief History of Car Camping

-In 1916, Henry Ford, of the famed Ford Motor Company, Thomas Edison, Harvey Firestone, and conservationist John Burroughs set out on the first of several annual road trips in Model Ts outfitted for camping.
+In 1916, Henry Ford, of the famed Ford Motor Company, Thomas Edison, Harvey Firestone, and conservationist John Burroughs set out on the first of several annual road trips in custom Model Ts outfitted for camping.
 These vehicles were designed with a built-in stove, cooler, and custom bins for tents, beds, and lawn chairs.
 This was in 1916!

 Modern Day Car Camping

-Fast forward to today—vehicles are more nimble, capable, and spacious, allowing us to reach new places and heights in our quest for adventure.
+Fast forward to today—vehicles are more nimble, capable, and spacious.
+Allowing us to reach new places and heights in our quest for adventure.
 With the recent surge in #Vanlife, numerous YouTubers, content creators, and just regular everyday folks like myself, are all contributing digital content dedicated to this decades-old pastime.

-This has led to the resurgence of this exciting, inexpensive adventure lifestyle with blogs, vlogs, and websites galore.
+The popularity of car camping has led to the resurgence of this exciting, inexpensive adventure lifestyle with blogs, vlogs, and websites galore.
 Today's social media feeds are alive and bustling with examples of everyday people enjoying the outdoors with their vehicles.

 Today our culture begs for the latest and greatest technology, comfort, and affordability.
-All of these are readily available at your local big box or mom and pop store with countless others offered up for sale on the Internet.
+All of these car camping accessories are readily available at your local big box or mom and pop store with countless others offered up for sale on the Internet.
 The times and the vehicles have changed but the intent has remained the same.
 Get outside, explore the outdoors, and sleep comfortably!
 Wake up and start all over again!

 Popular SUV Car Camping Setup